DanilGizdatullin/ContiguousSequencesAnalysis/README.md

-# Sequence Analysis with Unbroken Patterns
+# Gapless Sequence Analysis
-Some algorithms to work with unbroken sequences
+Some algorithms to work with gapless sequences

 ## Format of Sequence Data.
 To use this library, you need to have data is special format.